tokio-rs/tracing/tracing/README.md

 fn find_a_razor() -> Result<u32, u32> { Ok(1) }
 ```

-We can modify it even further to better utilize features in tracing.
+We can change it even further to better utilize features in tracing.

 ```rust
 use tracing::{span, info, warn, Level};